-- Transform converts data from the Holding Case into data store XML - Filter Evidence Links When you read Citizen Data, these links filter out only the evidence entities of interest when reading from the Holding Case. - · View Processors Java classes for extracting non-evidence data into the data store XML
+- Transform converts data from the Holding Case into data store XML. - Filter Evidence Links When you read Citizen Data, these links filter out only the evidence entities of interest that are read from the Holding Case. - View processors Java classes for extracting non-evidence data into the data store XML.

-These are some of the artifacts that are used to configure the Citizen Data Hub for updating information:
+You can use these artifacts, among others, to configure the Citizen Data Hub for updating information:

-- Transforms Convert a data store XML Difference Description back into Holding Case Evidence - Update Processors Do other update tasks or update non-evidence data that relates to citizens
+- Transforms Convert a data store XML Difference Description back into Holding Case Evidence. - Update processors Do other update tasks or update non-evidence data that relates to citizens.